luciotato/LiteScript/ast.lite.md

         var spaces = me.spacesIndent()

 For each argument, -a class or a string-, we will attempt to parse the token stream with the class, or match the token type to the string.

         for searched in arguments

-          #debug - control
+First we have some **debug** code to avoid common error while developing support for new grammars.
+The body of `compile if debug` will be included only if compiler's `options.debug` is set.
+It's like C's `#ifdef` preprocessor directive.

+          compile if debug
             if typeof searched is 'string' and searched isnt searched.toUpperCase() me.throwError """
                   compiler-internals: a call to req('#{searched}') was made, but '#{searched}' is not UPPERCASE.
 Do you mean to call reqValue()?
                   """

 For strings we check the token **type**, and return the token value if the type match